ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

 -   **Code-Backed Confirmation**: An event listener in `assets/js/ennu-frontend-forms.js` on `input[type="radio"]` calls the `nextQuestion()` method.

-#### 4.2.2 Live Age Calculation
+#### 4.2.2 Live Age Calculation & Auto-Progression

--   **The Perfect Expected Result**: Selecting a date of birth from the dropdowns instantly and accurately calculates the user's age.
+-   **The Perfect Expected Result**: After selecting the final part of their date of birth (month, day, or year), the user's age is instantly calculated and displayed.
+Immediately after, the form automatically advances to the next question after a 300ms delay.

--   **Code-Backed Confirmation**: The `calculateAge` method in `assets/js/ennu-frontend-forms.js` is triggered by the `change` event on `.dob-dropdown` elements.
+-   **Code-Backed Confirmation**: The `calculateAge` method in `assets/js/ennu-frontend-forms.js` is triggered by the `change` event on the DOB dropdowns (`select[name^="dob_"]`).
 It correctly accounts for month and day, not just year.
+Upon a successful calculation, it initiates a `setTimeout` to call the `nextQuestion()` method.

 ### 4.3 Feature: Seamless Data Submission and User Creation